devSupporters/volder/README.md

 [![CI](https://github.com/devSupporters/volder/actions/workflows/main.yml/badge.svg)](https://github.com/devSupporters/volder/actions/workflows/main.yml)

 **volder** is a powerful JavaScript schema builder and validating.
 Define a schema and validate schema with data, volder schema are extremely simple to use, it has custom error messages, custom types, nested schemas.
+## ⚠️ 2.0.0 in the road with more features and better documents
 ## Contents

 - [⬇️ Installation](#Installation)